justinmahar/SublimeCSAutocompletePlus/README.md

 ### Support For Built-in Types

-CA+ now supports autocompletion for the following built-in types:
+CC+ now supports autocompletion for the following built-in types:

 * Array
 * Boolean